4 The Whiteboard

 Crane behaviour and safety

 Brolgas and Sarus Cranes nest in water to 600mm, with some long vegetation.
-Where seasonal rains damage fences, wires sag, the fence is less visible, and there can be risks especially to birds trying to take off or land.
+Where seasonal rains damage fences, wires sag, the fence is less visible, and there can be risks especially to birds trying to take off or land, but also to immatures swimming or walking through wetlands before fledging

 An interesting idea, adult Brolgas have been seen walking through fence gaps to reach water.
 There's another observation of a young Brolga disturbed while feeding with its parents near a fence, they flew over while the young ran up and down the fenceline apparently looking for a gap.